-The UN set a day to celebrate mother tongue.
+The UN set a day to celebrate the mother tongue.
 So, quick question, do you speak your mother tongue?
 Or do you know what it means to do so?
-When a lot of people are still disagreeing as to what mother tongue even means.
+When a lot of people still disagree as to what mother tongue even means.
 UN World’s Mother Language Day.
 I am interested in this particular topic because it concerns and affects me a lot.

-Truly and of a fact, one’s language is their identity and shapes one’s mind or world view.
+Truly, and as a fact, one’s language is one’s identity and shapes one’s mind or worldview.
 There is no contesting that.

 I have met a lot of people who are like, ‘You are from where?’
 Me, ‘Kwara’.
 ‘Oh, so, you are Yoruba?’